dieghernan/cff-validator/README.md

 -   `cache-version`: default `1`.
 If you need to invalidate the existing cache pass any other number and a new cache will be used.

+-   `install-r`: default `false`.
+If `true` download and install R during the setup.
+      If `false` use the existing installation in the GitHub Action image.

 See a full featured implementation on [this example](https://github.com/dieghernan/cff-validator/blob/main/.github/workflows/cff-validator-complete-matrix.yml).